iiretepii/internet-speed-test/README.md

 # internet-speed-test
-Quick app to monitor internet speeds.
-It was written to monitor internet speeds at my apartment from a raspberry pi.
+Light-weight app to monitor and log internet speeds... to keep your isp honest

 # running the app
 There are only a few ways to run the app